 - 11.1 Non-reporting insiders Insiders who are not reporting insiders are still subject to the provisions in Canadian securities legislation prohibiting improper insider trading. - 11.2 Written disclosure policies National Policy 51-201 Disclosure Standards outlines detailed best practices for issuers for disclosure and information containment and provides interpretative guidance of insider trading laws.
-Issuers should adopt written disclosure policies to assist directors, officers, employees and other representatives in discharging timely disclosure obligations.
-Written disclosure policies also should provide guidance on how to maintain the confidentiality of corporate information and to prevent improper trading on inside information.
-Adopting the CSA best practices may assist issuers to take all reasonable steps to contain inside information. - 11.3 Insider Lists Reporting issuers may also wish to consider preparing and periodically updating a list of the persons working for them or their affiliates who have access to material facts or material changes concerning the reporting issuer before those facts or changes are generally disclosed.
+We recommend that issuers adopt written disclosure policies to assist directors, officers, employees and other representatives in discharging timely disclosure obligations.
+Written disclosure policies also should provide guidance on how to maintain the confidentiality of corporate information and to prevent improper trading based on inside information.
+Adopting the CSA best practices may assist issuers to ensure that they take all reasonable steps to contain inside information. - 11.3 Insider Lists Reporting issuers may also wish to consider preparing and periodically updating a list of the persons working for them or their affiliates who have access to material facts or material changes concerning the reporting issuer before those facts or changes are generally disclosed.
 This type of list may allow reporting issuers to control the flow of undisclosed information.
-The CSA may request additional information from time to time, including asking the reporting issuer to prepare and provide a list of insiders, in the context of an insider reporting review.
+The CSA may request additional information from time to time, including asking the reporting issuer to prepare and provide a list of insiders and reporting insiders, in the context of an insider reporting review.